cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The following terms are used throughout this document to describe the operations, roles, and behaviors of OPAQUE:

-- Client (C): Entity which has knowledge of a password and wishes to authenticate.
+- Client (C): Entity that has knowledge of a password and wishes to authenticate.
-- Server (S): Entity which authenticates clients using passwords.
+- Server (S): Entity that authenticates clients using passwords.
 - password: An opaque byte string containing the client's password.
-- (client/server_private_key, client/server_public_key): An AKE key pair used by
-  either the client and server, denoting either the private or public key.
-For example, (client_private_key, client_public_key) refers to C's private and public key.
-- oprf_key: An OPRF private key known only to the server.
 - I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in Section 4 of {{?RFC8017}}.
 Note that these functions operate on byte strings in big-endian byte order.
 - concat(x0, ..., xN): Concatenate byte strings.
 For example,
   `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
 - random(n): Generate a cryptographically secure pseudorandom byte string of length `n` bytes.